Tigger31337/RCONiC/README.md

 # RCONiC
-RCON client built for the real world  (used for RCON servers, like Minecraft, etc.)
+An RCON client built for the real world  (used with RCON servers like Minecraft, etc.)